Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 *(`not` unary, others binary operators)*

-All of these can be applied to any pair of booleans, and will return a boolean.
+All of these can be applied to any pair of booleans, and will return a boolean (yes/no).
-The `and` operator will only evaluate the left-hand side if it turns out to be false.
-The `or` operator will only evaluate the left-hand side if it turns out to be true.
+The `and` operator will only evaluate the left-hand side if it turns out to be boolean no. The `or` operator will only evaluate the left-hand side if it turns out to be boolean yes.

 **New operator:**